rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 ## Getting started

 ### Adding a menu item
-**commands.json** is a JSON file that provides a list of menu definitions to the client.
+**commands.json** provides a list of menu definitions to the client.

 Each defintion requires:
 - ***cmd*** Command reference (This is used in *code.js*)